anirudhsrinivasaraghavan/Services_Management/README.md

 ## Deployment

 Detailed steps on how to deploy to platforms like Heroku, Vercel, or Netlify.
-The frontend is deployed on :
+The frontend is deployed on : https://powerful-sea-37477-977d65cf45fc.herokuapp.com/ The backend is deployed on : https://shielded-hollows-86430-85b5383bce16.herokuapp.com/